vitejs/vite/docs/guide/api-javascript.md

 :::

 ::: tip NOTE
-When using [middleware mode](/config/server-options.html#server-middlewaremode) combined with [proxy config for WebSocket](/config/server-options.html#server-proxy), the parent http server should be provided in the second argument to bind the proxy correctly.
+When using [middleware mode](/config/server-options.html#server-middlewaremode) combined with [proxy config for WebSocket](/config/server-options.html#server-proxy), the parent http server should be provided in `middlewareMode` to bind the proxy correctly.

 <details>
 <summary>Example</summary>